MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-prepare-pki-certs.md

     ```powershell
         Install-Module Microsoft.AzureStack.ReadinessChecker
     ```
-2. Declare the **Path** where the certificates reside on disk, .
+2. Declare the **Path** where the certificates reside on disk.
 For example:

     ```powershell
         $Path = "$env:USERPROFILE\Documents\AzureStack"